Skip to content

 American robin

 The American robin is a type of bird that migrates.
-It belongs to the true thrush genus and the Turdidae family, which is a larger family of thrushes.
+It belongs to the valid thrush genus and the Turdidae family, a more prominent thrush family.
 It gets its name from the European robin because of its reddish-orange breast.

-However, it is important to note that the American robin and the European robin are not closely related.
+However, it must be noted that the American and European robin are not closely related.
 The European robin is a different species and belongs to the Old World flycatcher family.

-Despite their similar names and physical characteristics, these two birds are not closely related in terms of their genetic makeup.
+Despite their similar names and physical characteristics, these two birds are not closely related regarding their genetic makeup.

 They may share some similarities in appearance, such as the reddish-orange breast, but their evolutionary paths have taken them in different directions.
 The American robin is primarily found in North America, while the European robin is native to Europe and parts of Asia.